ZainabImadulla/closetly/README.md

 ## Installation

 1. Fork and Clone the Project
-Follow the following instructions in the console/terminal:
+(Follow the following instructions in the console/terminal)
 2. cd to client directory within project
 3. run npm install to install all dependencies
 4. run npm start to start front-end server